wise-coders/mongodb-jdbc-driver/README.md

 ## Download JDBC Driver Binary Distribution

-[Available here](http://www.dbschema.com/jdbc-drivers/MongoDbJdbcDriver.zip).
+Download the driver from the [DbSchema website](http://www.dbschema.com/jdbc-drivers/MongoDbJdbcDriver.zip).
 Unpack and include all jars in your classpath.
 The driver is compatible with Java 8.

 ## Driver URL